 Although the COVID-19 pandemic was well underway at the start of the year, it didn’t seem to hit home in the West Seattle area until March, when the statewide response came abruptly and unexpectedly.
 Suddenly, everything was shut down, including the various social activities and gatherings you rely on to get you out of the house and stay connected to your friends, family, and neighbors.

 Community centers, places of worship, restaurants, stores, and gyms were, and in some cases still are, temporarily closed.
 Most senior living communities that offer assisted living, independent living, and respite care also put restrictions on visitors—even immediate family members.
 Meanwhile, non-essential social services were stymied.
-As a result of these precautions, the mental and physical health consequences stemming from loneliness, isolation, and seclusion have worsened among seniors.
+As a result of these precautions, the mental and physical health consequences stemming from loneliness, grief, isolation, and seclusion have worsened among seniors.

 What Causes Social Isolation for Seniors?